Lucien2468/NanoGPT/README.md

 ## What I Learned

 From this project, I learned the basics of backpropagation, memory handling, and the layers of a transformer, especially the attention mechanism.

-I didn't want to use PyTorch's black box.
-So i built nanoGPT from scratch including a custom autograd engine with backward pass, multi-head attention, and temperature sampling using pure NumPy.
-It runs on a laptop and generates Shakesperean text.

 ## Notes